stanford-crfm/levanter/docs/Blog-Post.md

 Today, we are excited to announce the release of two new libraries for training foundation models: [Levanter and Haliax](https://github.com/stanford-crfm/levanter).
 Levanter is a [JAX](https://github.com/google/jax)-based codebase for training foundation models that is designed to be flexible, modular, and accessible, while still being performant and scalable.
-In particular, Levanter is designed to be able to train models on a variety of different hardware, including GPUs, TPUs, and TPU pods.
+In particular, Levanter is designed to be able to train models on a variety of different hardware, including GPUs and TPUs.
 Levanter also offers strong guarantees about reproducibility.
 Haliax is a named tensor library that we developed to make it easier to write legible, composable code while still maintaining efficiency and scalability.